LGBTQ rights in Luxembourg: LGBT rights movement in Luxembourg

 Luxembourg's main LGBT rights group is Pink Luxembourg (Rosa Lëtzebuerg).
 It was founded on 26 June 1996 and had 220 members by 2004.
 Its aims are to promote the civil rights of LGBT people, to fight against discrimination, to work in terms of social, cultural and legal matters for full equality, and to organise social and cultural activities.
 It organizes annual pride demonstrations, known as the Gaymat Festival.
 Intersex & Transgender Luxembourg (ITGL) campaigns for transgender and intersex rights.

-Luxembourg Pride Week, organized by Rosa Lëtzebuerg, takes place annually in July in Esch-sur-Alzette.
-The festival includes an Equality March, queer film nights, concerts, drag shows, and a Rainbow Brunch.
-Pride Week evolved from the original GayMat event and continues to promote visibility, inclusion, and solidarity for the LGBTQ+ community.

 Public opinion

 A Eurobarometer survey published in December 2006 showed that 58% of Luxembourgers surveyed supported same-sex marriage and 39% supported adoption by same-sex couples.
 The EU-wide average in this survey was 44% and 33%, respectively.
 Support for same-sex marriage had increased to 75% by 2015 according to the same pollster.

 The 2019 Eurobarometer showed that 87% of Luxembourgers believed gay and bisexual people should enjoy the same rights as heterosexual people, and 85% supported same-sex marriage.

 The 2023 Eurobarometer found that 84% of Luxembourgers thought same-sex marriage should be allowed throughout Europe, and 86% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".